lkoruna/Metacritic-Project/README.md

 # Metacritic-Project
-My basic goal for this mini-project was to do some data mining on some video game data - a subject I enjoy greatly.
+My basic goal for this mini-project was to do some data mining on video game data - a subject I enjoy greatly.

-For this project, I built my own scraper and took a bunch of data from the video game section of metacritic.com metacritic.csv is the result of the scraper, and contains contains some 13000 observations of different video games released on the PS4 all the way back to the Nintendo 64.
+For this project, I built my own scraper and took a bunch of data from the video game section of metacritic.com metacritic.csv is the result of the scraper, and contains contains roughly 13000 observations of different video games released on the PS4 all the way back to the Nintendo 64.

 I wanted to accomplish a few things with these notebooks:
 1. Test out some data processing/cleanup